 Palm plant seeds can be green or orange in color.
 Green seeds are younger and take longer to germinate, so bear this in mind when waiting for results.

-Once you've acquired your seeds, you should plant them in a seed-starting mix to stimulate germination.
+Once you've acquired your seeds, you should sow them in a seed-starting mix to stimulate germination.
 A small nursery pot with good drainage is ideal.
-You'll want to keep the soil fairly moist for the first two months with regular watering, but you don't want the soil to become damp.
+You'll want to keep the soil fairly moist for the first two months with regular watering, but you don't want the soil to become soggy.
 Keep your pot in bright, indirect light at a temperature between 70 and 85 degrees Fahrenheit.
-Once your seed has sprouted, you can transfer the seedlings to a bigger pot.
+Once your seed has sprouted, you can transfer the seedlings to a bigger pot until the plants have well-established root systems and can be planted in the landscape or into larger pots.

 Propagating by Division

-A much quicker way to propagate a palm plant is by dividing your original plant into two or more different pots.
+A much quicker way to propagate a palm plant is by dividing your original plant and potting the sections into individual pots.
 Unlike some other plants, you cannot propagate a palm plant by simply taking a cutting and applying rooting hormone.
 You must select a cutting that has already established roots and separate it from the original plant's root system.

 Select a plant that is mature and well-established with multiple strong stems.
 It's best to divide your palm plant during the spring or summer growing season.
 Water your plant thoroughly to loosen the soil from the root system.
-Gently lift your plant from its pot, shaking it carefully to remove excess soil.
+Gently dig your plant from the ground or remove it from its pot, shaking it carefully to remove excess soil.
 You can wash the roots to further expose them, which makes dividing them easier.

 Select a group of at least four or five stems from your main plant.
 Then, use a sharp knife to cut away these stems at the roots, preserving as much of the smaller root growth as possible.
 Plant your newly removed stems in a 2-1 mixture of potting soil and sand, which will help with root drainage.
 Select a pot with bottom drainage holes.
 You should water your newly propagated plant immediately to help the soil and roots settle into the new environment.